Chart Color Schemes

 Cultural Diversity

 Douglas has a higher cultural diversity than most local markets, with 26.6% of its population born overseas and 21.3% speaking a language other than English at home.
-Christianity is the predominant religion in Douglas, accounting for 48.4% of its population.
-Notably, the 'Other' religious category comprises 1.6% of Douglas's population, higher than the 0.7% regional average.
+Christianity is the predominant religion in Douglas, accounting for 48.4% of the population.
+The category 'Other' is overrepresented in Douglas, comprising 1.6% of the population compared to 0.7% across the rest of Queensland.

 Frequently Asked Questions - Diversity